k9mil/oculus-monitor/README.md

-# Oculus ✨
+# Oculus 👁️

 Oculus is an open source, scraper/monitor for multiple polish-based websites, searching for analog cameras under a certain price range however it can be easily tweaked to search for any product.

-It was created with the sole intention of learning, however I will be keeping it maintained in case given websites under-go some changes.
+This project is currently unmaintained, therefore, I cannot guarantee it works as intended.

-## Features 💫
+## Features

 - Camera config (Models, Max Price) for user's required input.
 - Supports two websites being: OLX and Allegro.